Galaxy Note 8 not doing it for you? Try this instead

 Huawei has pinned its hopes on the Mate 10 Pro as its flagship phone for the year.
-It was designed to be just as good as the Galaxy Note 8.
+It was designed to be just as good as the Galaxy Note 8 ($949.97 at Amazon.com).
 And with its huge display, powerful processor and cool camera, it gets pretty close.

 The Mate 10 Pro isn't quite as fully featured as the Note 8, missing as it does the S Pen stylus, expandable storage and its own virtual assistant (though we're not totally sold on Bixby Voice).
 At around £700 or AU$1,099 (that converts to about $920), this phone isn't cheap.
 But solid all-round performance makes it a good option if you want a gorgeous, big screen, high-end phone without the Samsung name or the Note 8's staggeringly high price (£869 or AU$1,499; the Note 8 costs about $950 in the US).